gaevoy/gaevoy.github.io/_posts/2023-11-14-learn-enum-flags-csharp.md

 | LowerFlag_NonBoxing | .NET Framework 4.8 |   3.8718 ns | 0.0203 ns | 0.0170 ns |      - |         - |
 | LowerFlag_Boxing    | .NET Framework 4.8 | 103.2550 ns | 2.0824 ns | 2.3981 ns | 0.0229 |     144 B |

-As you can see, our new `SetFlag` method is not just easy to use, but nearly as fast as the native bitwise operations!
+As you can see, our new `SetFlag` method is not just easy to use, but close to the native bitwise operations!
 Quick, simple, and efficient.

 ## Frequently Asked Questions